JackXTY/Super-Soccer-Game/README.md

 After a player just get/steal the ball, other player need to wait for few seconds to steal its ball.

 After a player just shoot the ball, the player need to wait for few seconds to be able to get/steal the ball again.

+## TODO
+1. remove visualization from pygame
+2. main with param
+3. RL